christensenjairus/Incrypto/README.md

 * Rearrange chat to have times on right, names on left
 * Drop down menu on chat page that lists different encryption options
 * Create basic encryption example in encryption.js and use that encryption as the default
-* For Jairus:
+* For Jairus: ---------------------------------------------v
 * Implement username being encrypted to other users as well as messages
 * Make webserver use WSS instead of WS protocol
 * Implement keys and key validation
 * Notifications have wrong logo and name
 * Run on port 443 and use HTTPS instead of HTTP
 * BUG: Windows requires that you click outside the chat first before you can type anything in the chat right when chat loads